 Double check the iTunes burn preferences to make sure you are creating an Audio CD by visiting Edit > Preferences > Advanced and clicking on the Burning tab.
 An MP3 CD or Data CD will not work in this case.

-With your Podcast CD playlist selected, click Burn Disk in the upper right corner of the iTunes interface.
+With your playlist selected in iTunes, click Burn Disk in the upper right corner of the iTunes interface.
 When burning is complete, move on to the ripping stage.

 Copying files to Windows Media Player